shocker-0x15/SLR/README.md

 [Dammertz2008] "Shallow Bounding Volume Hierarchies for Fast SIMD Ray Tracing of Incoherent Rays"
 [Hachisuka2011] "Robust Adaptive Photon Tracing Using Photon Path Visibility"
 [Heitz2014] "Importance Sampling Microfacet-Based BSDFs using the Distribution of Visible Normals"
+[Hosek2012] "An Analytic Model for Full Spectral Sky-Dome Radiance"
 [Kajiya1986] "THE RENDERING EQUATION"
 [Meng2015] "Physically Meaningful Rendering using Tristimulus Colours"
 [Moroder2010] "A New Ward BRDF Model with Bounded Albedo"